Please note that this pertains to South African Labour Relations and Best Practices.

 It must also be evident that Job Descriptions are not written in blood or cast in stone, as situations change all the time – so it would also be a good idea to have something like “the functions and responsibilities listed in the job description may be changed at any time, depending upon the operational requirements of the employer, and within the parameters of the post held by the employee.”

-The lesson to be learnt from this case though, is that you must have policies and procedures in place.
+The lesson to be learned from this case though is that you must have policies and procedures in place.

 Next time we will start on a new case study.